craigmulligan/toysql/README.md

 2. Can insert rows - always indexed by primary key (int)
 3. Can select all rows

-TODOs:

-- Use bisect & insort in BTree
-- Where filter on pk
-- Where filter on other columns
-- create table (multiple tables)
-- WAL with transactions + rollback
-- Indexes (btree not b+tree implementation)

 What I've learnt so far:

 - Difference between Btrees & B+trees.